sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 Other IITB teams play an essential role and have their distinct section (see below)

 **Outputs** are the IT Strategy team's own activities and creation.
-Those outputs are expected to create the short term outcomes listed below, which will lead to the long term impacts sought.
+Those outputs are expected to create the short term outcomes listed below, which will lead to the long-term impacts sought.

 ### Short Term Outcomes

-As culture is defined by a set of behaviours, the short term outcomes sought by the ESDC IT Strategy is to create the environment needed to manifest them.
+As culture is defined by a set of behaviours, the short-term outcomes sought by the ESDC IT Strategy is to create the environment needed to manifest them.
 More specifically, an environment that will enable:

 1) **Reduced IT project sizes**: Lines of business become more aware of the risks in using technology and so reduce their initiative sizes.